djc/askama/README.md

 **"Pretty exciting.
 I would love to use this already."** -- [Armin Ronacher][mitsuhiko], creator of Jinja

+All feedback welcome.
+Feel free to file bugs, requests for documentation and any other feedback to the [issue tracker][issues] or [tweet me][twitter].
+Many thanks to [David Tolnay][dtolnay] for his support in improving Askama.

 ### Feature highlights

 * Construct templates using a familiar, easy-to-use syntax